Bachelor

 Technique (online version only)

-1. Scale in parallel motion of all major and minor keys in 4 octaves (4 notes to M.M.
-88)
+1. Scale in mixed parallel and contrary motion of all major and minor keys in 4 octaves, 4 notes to M.M.
+88 (see Example 1).

 candidate will choose ONE key from each of these categories